-What’s the difference between Flo-Rida rapping about Apple Bottom Jeans in the club versus Big Bank Hank (of the Sugarhill Gang) rapping about his Lincoln Continental and his color TV (the “swag” of those days)?
+Now think to yourself, if you will, of the popular music out today.
+What’s the sound?
+Right now, Techno Dance-Pop is the fad (just like Disco was the fad back in the 70s).
+Who’s the audience?
+Mainstream, middle-class America is the audience which is composed of mostly Caucasian (just like it was 35 years ago).
+So tell me, what is the difference between Flo-Rida rapping about Apple Bottom Jeans in the club versus Big Bank Hank (of the Sugarhill Gang) rapping about his Lincoln Continental and his color TV (the “swag” of those days)?

-As a whole, the term “Real Hip-Hop” carries no weight and is a phrase often used by pseudo-intelligent, so-called rap “connoisseurs” creating nostalgia around their favorite rappers attaching a connotation so endearing that the artist cannot be slandered and their music cannot be criticized, thus leaving their legacy untouchable because, after a while, fans will be afraid to criticize said rappers in fear of violating “REAL HIP HOP” codes.
-That is more detrimental to the art and culture than anything a Gucci Mane or Lil B video has the power to do.
+As a whole, the “Real Hip-Hop” term carries no weight and is a phrase used by pseudo-intelligent, so called rap “connoisseurs” in order to create nostalgia to their favorite rappers with a connotation so endearing that they cannot be slandered and their music cannot be criticized, thus leaving their legacy nothing but untouchable by all because after a while, people will be afraid to criticize said rappers in fear of violating “REAL HIP HOP” codes.
+That is more detrimental to the art and culture than anything a Lil B video has the power to do.